fls-bioinformatics-core/auto_process_ngs/docs/source/install.rst

-The installation may also require some configuration to tailor it to the local environment (for example, if running on a compute cluster); this is outlined in more detail in the section :ref:`auto_process_configuration`.
+The installation may also require some configuration to tailor it to the local environment (for example, if running on a compute cluster); this is outlined in more detail in the
+:doc:`configuration documentation <configuration>`.